 For the most up-to-date information regarding travel and testing requirements, check the Hawaii Tourism Authority’s website: https://www.gohawaii.com/travel-requirements

 County of Kauai specific information can be found on the county’s website: https://www.kauai.gov/COVID-19

 Our company has worked hard to implement new COVID-19 safety protocols in our operations to help protect our guests, staff, and the local community.
 With these new protocols, we have some new guest policies that help to keep us all safer.

 Required Face Covering

 No mask?
 No cruise.
-In accordance with the County of Kauai law, all passengers and our staff are required to wear a face covering (face mask, bandana, face gaiter, etc.) during their tours.
+In accordance with the County of Kauai law, all passengers and our staff are required to wear a face covering (face mask, bandana, face gaiter, etc.) when inside our office, on the State of Hawaii pier, and during the tour when unable to socially distance.
+Face masks are optional once the tour is underway.
 Your mask or face covering must cover your nose and mouth and only be removed while eating, drinking, or during water activities.
 Mask exceptions apply only to children under the age of 5.
 This is for the safety of our community, guests, and employees.

 We highly recommend guests bring their own face covering with them to our tours.
 If you forgot your mask at home, we have them available upon request.

 All staff are vaccinated or complete weekly COVID-19 tests and will undergo a health screening before being allowed in the office.
 For the safety of our guests and staff, any staff member experiencing a temperature of 100.4 degrees and higher and/or experiencing symptoms will need clearance from a medical professional before returning to work.

 While we have incorporated social distancing in our operation, we also ask that guests work to maintain a social distance (6 ft or more) from other guests while on the property throughout boarding, de-boarding, and boat tour when possible.